 - Depending on the type of bee, the hive may be underground or in the walls if you can’t see it.

-Look no further than your own kitchen for a bee-killing home cure.
+Look no further than your kitchen for a bee-killing home cure.
 If you don’t want to kill bees, you can easily repel them.
 All of this is accomplished without the use of dangerous chemicals.

 1. Maintain a clean and dry balcony or patio deck

 Examine your balcony space carefully and remove any items that do not belong there.
-Remove any unused items, including old and unused pipes and hoses, empty buckets, and empty pots.
+Remove unused items, including old and unused pipes and hoses, empty buckets, and empty pots.
 Water attracts bees, so make sure there is no water everywhere.
 Maintain a clean and dry balcony at all times.

 Examine the balcony for gaps in the wall, ceiling, eaves, overhangs, and other structures.
 Bees can enter and create their nest through a hole as small as 1/3 cm (1/8 inch).
 Caulk, silicone, a metal screen, or expanding foam can be used to fill any gaps you detect.